-The IT usability testing laboratory consists of two components: testing rooms and an observation area.
-Each testing room has a state-of-the-art networked PC and Mac with touchscreen monitors, along with several input devices (such as joysticks, haptic mice, track balls, etc.).
-The testing room has a video camcorder on a robotic arm that sends the video feed to the observation area.
+The usability testing laboratory consists of testing rooms and an observation area.
+Each testing room has a state-of-the-art networked PC and Mac with touch-screen monitors, along with several input devices such as joysticks, haptic mice, track balls, etc. The testing room has a video camcorder on a robotic arm that sends the video feed to the observation area.
 An intercom system is set up between the two areas to allow for communication.
-The observation side has a monitor for displaying the user's screen, headsets for the observers, a PC for note taking, a microphone to the testing room, and video and audio recorders.
-A one-way mirror separates the testing rooms from the observation area.
+The observation side has a monitor for displaying the user's screen, headsets, a PC for note taking and video and audio recorders.

-The NSSA networking lab is designed to facilitate network exploration.
-The lab consists of individual work stations that include several PCs, three hubs, routers, and a layer-2 switch.
+The networking, security and systems administration department's networking lab is designed to facilitate network exploration.
+The lab consists of individual workstations that include several PCs, three hubs, routers and a layer-2 switch.
 Each of the PCs can run "sniffer" software, making each a network analyzer.
-Additional equipment, such as cable testers, breakout boxes, more hubs, crimping tools, V.35 cables for serial routing, is available from an equipment cage as needed.
-In addition, each station is cabled to the lab infrastructure to allow it to be its own sub-network in the lab network or to be directly connected to the lab network, which provides many topology options.
+Additional equipment, such as cable testers, breakout boxes, more hubs, crimping tools and V.35 cables for serial routing, is available from an equipment cage as needed.
+In addition, each station is cabled to the lab infrastructure to allow it to be its own subnetwork in the lab network or directly connected to the lab network, which provides many topology options.

-The NSSA projects lab is designed to facilitate learning about hardware, and wireless and wired networking topics that exceed those covered in the usability testing or the networking labs.
+The networking, security and systems administration projects lab is designed to facilitate learning about hardware and wireless and wired networking topics that exceed those covered in the usability testing or the networking labs.
 Each station contains multiple PCs and an infrastructure similar to the usability testing and networking labs.
-A collection of rollaround racks with a variety of networking appliances make the construction of special projects possible and aids in the pursuit of graduate theses.
+A collection of roll-around racks with a variety of networking appliances make the construction of special projects possible and aids in the pursuit of graduate theses.

-The NSSA systems administration lab is designed to facilitate experimentation in network management and system administration.
+The networking, security and systems administration systems administration lab is designed to facilitate experimentation in network management and systems administration.
 The lab consists of computer stations with four PC-compatible computers each.
-Normally, these are configured as a Windows Server, a Windows workstation, and two UNIX platforms.
+Normally these are configured as a Windows Server, a Windows workstation and two UNIX platforms.
 However, students can reconfigure these machines as required and save their configurations using disk-imaging software on the lab image server, making this an extremely flexible lab.
 There are lab-wide servers and a networking infrastructure to enrich the computing environment.
-The main switch/router in this lab affords six sub-networks per station.
-Additional hardware and software is available from the equipment cage to allow students to configure more complex topologies.
+The main switch-router in this lab affords six sub-networks per station.
+Additional hardware and software are available from the equipment cage, to allow students to configure more complex topologies.

-The NSSA security lab is designed to facilitate student experimentation in the growing field of information security.
+The networking, security and systems administration security lab is designed to facilitate student experimentation in the growing field of information security.
 Each student station consists of multiple PCs capable of running any number of operating systems.
-This lab is totally isolated from the rest of the campus to allow for in-depth exploration of viruses, firewalls, and other security topics.
-Additional computer equipment such as routers, switches, hubs, testers, firewalls, IDS, or IPS, may be checked out from an equipment cage.
+This lab is totally isolated from the rest of the campus to allow for in-depth exploration of viruses, firewalls and other security topics.
+Additional computer equipment such as routers, switches, hubs, testers, firewalls, IDS or IPS may be checked out from an equipment cage.

 Our computing facilities are connected to the gigabit RIT campus backbone, which has OC3 connections to the Internet.
 Students have access to our computer facilities via an Ethernet connection from their residence halls or via dial-up PPP or other connections from off-campus locations.
 Institutional facilities provide a location for students to develop their own presence on the Web.
-The overall RIT campus facilities have consistently been rated in the top 20 by national surveys.

-RIT's general and specialized IT laboratories make our facilities one of the most up-to-date in the nation for undergraduate and graduate exploration of information technology concepts.
+RIT's general and specialized information technology laboratories make our facilities one of the most up-to-date in the nation for undergraduate and graduate exploration of information technology concepts.